Asymptotic optimality of Grover-Radhakrishnan-Korepin algorithm: GRK algorithm and the three-dimensional formulation

 \subsection{The GRK partial-search algorithm}

 We begin by recalling the standard formulation of quantum partial search and the GRK algorithm.
 Consider an unstructured database of size $N=2^n$ with a unique marked item $\ket{t}$.
 In the partial-search problem one does not seek the full $n$-bit target string, but only a partial specification of it.
 Accordingly, we decompose the target string as $t=t_1t_2$, where $t_1$ has length $n-m$ and $t_2$ has length $m$.
+We denote the number of blocks and the size of each block by

-Equivalently, the database is partitioned into $K=2^{\,n-m}$ blocks of equal size $b=2^m=N/K$, and the goal is to identify the block labeled by $t_1$.
+Thus the database is partitioned into $K$ blocks of equal size $b$, and the goal is to identify the block labeled by $t_1$.

 Quantum search algorithms use an oracle to identify the target state.
 Using phase kickback, the oracle can be implemented as $O_t\ket{x}=(-1)^{f(x)}\ket{x}$, where $f(t)=1$ and $f(x)=0$ for $x\neq t$, equivalently